-- If you are on other medicines, ask your doctor or pharmacist what to do when you are sick.
-Certain medicines should not be taken if you become dehydrated due to vomiting or diarrhea. - Illnesses such as infections or fever can cause your blood sugars to increase.
-This may even last for a few days after you are feeling better. - Decreased appetite, vomiting and/or diarrhea may lower blood sugar levels but you will still need some insulin.
+- If you take diabetes pills or other medicines, ask your doctor or pharmacist what to do when you are sick.
+Some diabetes pills should not be taken due to the risk of low blood sugars and certain other medicines should not be taken if you are dehydrated due to vomiting or diarrhea. - Illnesses such as infections or fever can cause your blood sugars to increase.
+This may even last for a few days after you are feeling better.